dualizeo/docker-island/README.md

 # Docker-island
 ## Fastest way to setup a Self-Hosted private cloud in 2022  🏝☁😎👍

 This documentation is a simple written summary to assist newcomers setting up a Self Hosted Envrionment requiring SSL, Port mapping and internal routing of docker services.
-This guide is meant to be Easy and could be used as a Reference Point for starting a self hosted network within an hour or two (hopefully).
+This guide is meant to an easy Reference for starting a self hosted network within an hour or two (hopefully).
 Keep in mind the guide is always work in progress to help you speed through the process.

 # 0. Setting up Proxmox
 To start it is Recommended but no necessary using ProxMox for creating Virtual Ubuntu environments.